 Students may email questions to Residential Academic Support.

-New Student Orientation, 530-752-4443 or email@example.com, assists new students and their families with the transition to UC Davis.
+New Student Orientation, 530-752-4443 or firstname.lastname@example.org, assists new students and their families with the transition to UC Davis.
 Orientation is mandatory for all incoming first-year and transfer students.
 Orientation consists of three required parts: Aggie 101, Aggie Advising, and Aggie Orientation.
 Aggie 101 is an online platform that helps students learn about UC Davis resources and prepare for academic advising and course registration.
-Aggie Advising provides all new students with an individual, remote advising appointment to discuss requirements and prepare to register for fall classes.
+Aggie Advising provides you the academic advising support you need by completing a step-by-step process to plan an appropriate schedule and an opportunity to work with an academic advisor to address questions in preparation for your first quarter.
 Finally, Aggie Orientation is an on-campus experience for students to build community, find networks of support and resources, and get excited about being an Aggie!